How to Touch Up Wall Paint Without It Showing

 - A small cake-icing sponge (yes, really) or a clean piece of natural sea sponge

-- A tiny ceramic palette or a saucer
+- A tiny ceramic palette or a clean saucer

 - A clean rag and water